chrislattman/blogging-project/docs/terminal-commands/README.md

 `Ctrl + C` (for both macOS and Windows keyboards) tries to gracefully kill a running command in a terminal.

+- It can also be used to clear a command that you were about to run

 Example (here I am using the [`wget`](#wget) command to attempt to download a 3 GB file):

 ```